macreiben-dev/pit-wall-api/README.md

 It should not be left active all the time because no advanced pentesting has been made.

+Prometheus instance is not u**ser password secured for reading data**.
+That is a prometheus limitation.
+Therefore, you have to secure its access using port mapping and network filter.

 ### Disk space

 I currently have not metrics about the growth of the disk space.